TechCohort16/TechTeamWebsite/README.md

 In this exercise you practice using GIT by working on a website with your team.
-This is part of the Git   This will allow everyone to practice the following:
+This will allow everyone to practice the following:

 - Cloning a repository
 - Pulling from the main branch